Jontom01/Balanced-Strings/README.md

 The first command line argument contains your chosen values for c and s, written as 'cs'.

 The second command line argument is your input string x, written as 'x'.

+If the given string is accepted, a parse tree will be generated.